Implicit relaxed all Mach number schemes for gases and compressible materials: Numerical results

 To asses this further, we run Test 4.1 over a longer time period.
-The set-up is given in \textbf{Test 4.2} in \cref{tab:Initial_mat_tests}.
+The set-up is given in \textbf{Test 4.2} in Table \ref{tab:Initial_mat_tests}.
 The length of the pipe of 500m is chosen such that all waves are still contained in the computational domain and no boundary effects arise.
 We run all schemes with 10000 grid cells which amounts to $\Delta x = 5\cdot10^{-2}$.
-For the implicit {schemes} IM1, IM2 we impose a large time step of $\Delta t = 3.8 \cdot 10^{-4}$ about 200 times larger than the acoustic constraint with $\nu_{ac} = 0.9$ leading to a time step of $\Delta t = 8.5\cdot 10^{-6}$. {In \cref{fig:Test42}, the zoom on the material wave in the density and pressure for schemes IM1 and IM2 are given.
+For the implicit schemes IM1, IM2 we impose a large time step of $\Delta t = 3.8 \cdot 10^{-4}$ about 200 times larger than the acoustic constraint with $\nu_{ac} = 0.9$ leading to a time step of $\Delta t = 8.5\cdot 10^{-6}$.
+In Figure \ref{fig:Test42}, the material wave in the density and pressure for schemes IM1 and IM2 are given.
 Both schemes capture the position of the contact wave accurately even over long simulation times.
 As reference solution, the results of the contact wave with the explicit scheme SSPRK2 of Test 4.1 is used.
 This is motivated by the fact, that the contact wave travels at most one cell for the chosen grid in the simulation with the schemes IM1 and IM2 and moreover, running the whole simulation with the explicit scheme would have diffused the material waves to an extend that it would not be feasible as reference solution.
-Therefore the material wave of the reference solution is slightly smoothed out. } The numerical results on the material wave in density and pressure for Schemes IM1 and IM2 validate that the oscillations on the acoustic waves observed in \cref{fig:Test41} do not affect the material waves {which is the main interest of the simulation}. {For a comparison of the results with the fully coupled scheme \eqref{eq:RelaxingScheme} given in \cite{AbbIolPup2017}, see Fig. 11 to 13 therein.}
+Therefore the material wave of the reference solution is slightly smoothed out.
+The numerical results on the material wave in density and pressure for Schemes IM1 and IM2 validate that the oscillations on the acoustic waves observed in Figure \ref{fig:Test41} do not affect the material waves which is the main interest of the simulation.
+For a comparison of the results with the fully coupled scheme \eqref{eq:RelaxingScheme} given in \cite{AbbIolPup2017}, see Fig. 11 to 13 therein.
+We would like to remark that due to the decoupled structure of the new numerical scheme, a considerable reduction of computational overhead is obtained for a fixed number of cells.
+We observe that we measure a comparable CPU time using a space discretization of 10000 cells in the new scheme, compared to the CPU time needed in \cite{AbbIolPup2017} with 4000 cells on the domain [0, 500].
+However the results are drastically improved, see Figure \ref{fig:Test42}, yielding a much more accurate capturing of the material waves.
+This demonstrates the advantage of the new scheme especially with respect to large domains and long time simulations.